jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But philosopher kings are very rare.
 In times of general peace, most everyone in a hierarchy gets detached from the game of civilization.
 This detachment from life breeds ignorance, shortsightedness, hubris, and therefore, antagonism.

+Few people are truly evil.
+Antagonists are real, but they're almost always victims of human Nature.

 This happened to Charles.
 He never felt frontline pain, not even in the battles he caused.
 And that's the point.
 It's not the job of detached leaders, whether "eight different bosses", Darth King, or Darth Blockbuster, to decide when to upgrade civilization.
 Why would they want to?

-The truth then, now, and forever is that evolution happens on the frontline.
+The truth has always been, will always be, that evolution happens on the frontline.
 The people in power aren't there.

 You are.